tejas4-dbda/IPL_EDA/README.md

 ## IPL Data Analysis with Apache Spark

-This project is focused on performing data analysis on Indian Premier League (IPL) datasets using Apache Spark.
-The primary goal is to leverage Spark's distributed computing capabilities to process and analyze large-scale IPL data efficiently.
+This project is focused on performing data analysis on Indian Premier League (IPL) datasets which are stored on S3 bucket using Apache Spark.
+The primary goal is to leverage Spark's distributed computing capabilities to process and analyze IPL data efficiently.

 **Features**

-•	Data Processing with PySpark: Utilize Spark's powerful data processing engine to handle and manipulate IPL datasets.
+•	Data Processing with PySpark: Utilize Spark's powerful data processing engine to handle and manipulate IPL datasets after fetching dataset from S3 bucket.

 •	Custom SparkSession: Set up a dedicated Spark session tailored for IPL data analysis.